thegetty/ancient-glass/content/catalogue/a_vessels/i_ancient/2_cast_rotary/3_mosaic/1_millefiori/cat-93.md

 ## Description

-The bowl has a flaring lip, conical, cyma recta body, and flat bottom; stands on a tall, circular ring-base, formed by an applied coil of glass.
+The bowl has a flaring lip; conical, cyma recta body; and flat bottom.
+It stands on a tall, circular ring-base, formed by an applied coil of glass.

-The vessel is made of discoid mosaic tesserae of three types:

-A dark blue central rod surrounded by a currently brownish layer with two rows of yellow rods in it, which is set in a translucent blue layer.

-A red central rod surrounded by a currently brownish, probably originally translucent greenish layer with 10 white rods which, is set in a translucent blue layer.

-A red central rod surrounded by a currently brownish, probably originally translucent greenish layer with 10 yellow rods, which is set in a translucent blue layer.
+The vessel is made of discoid mosaic tesserae of three types: (1) a dark blue central rod surrounded by a currently brownish layer with two rows of yellow rods in it, all set in a translucent blue layer; (2) a red central rod surrounded by a currently brownish, probably originally translucent greenish layer with 10 white rods in it, all set in a translucent blue layer; (3) a red central rod surrounded by a currently brownish, probably originally translucent greenish layer with 10 yellow rods, all set in a translucent blue layer.

-The coil of the base is ribbon mosaic comprised of 12 parallel layers of glass, in turn six white and six green.
+The coil of the base is ribbon mosaic comprising 12 parallel layers of glass, in turn six white and six green.

 ## Comments and Comparanda